sedol1339/files/abstracts.md

     - We offer best practices for practitioners to stop training less promising runs early

 Domingos, P. (2020).
 Every Model Learned by Gradient Descent Is Approximately a Kernel Machine. arXiv, 2012.00152.
 Retrieved from https://arxiv.org/abs/2012.00152v1

+    - NNs trained by SGD, regardless of architecture, are approximately equivalent to kernel machines
+    - Kernel machine store a subset of the training data points and match them to the query using the kernel
+    - So, NNs are effectively a superposition of the training examples
+    - This contrasts with the standard view of DL as a method for discovering representations from data
+    - Our result also has significant implications for boosting algorithms, probabilistic graphical models and convex optimization
+    - Also some discussion here: https://www.reddit.com/r/MachineLearning/comments/k8h01q/r_wide_neural_networks_are_feature_learners_not/?rdt=59640

 Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., ...Houlsby, N. (2020).
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale. arXiv, 2010.11929.
 Retrieved from https://arxiv.org/abs/2010.11929v2